Improving Audio Quality for Skype

-- echo cancellation, skype, static noise
+- static noise

 For many years, Skype has been one of the most popular softphones.
 Since Skype is being used on many brands of hardware and multiple network connections, there are bound to be occasions in which the audio quality is not satisfactory enough.
 We, at SoliCall, are constantly being approached for advice on ways to improve audio quality while using Skype.

 In this post we will focus on the following common quality issues:

 This post is targeted for end-users.
 Organizations that are using Skype have additional ways to improve the quality.

 Sometimes during a call one party might hear static/white noise.
 Usually the origin of the static noise is hardware malfunction, for example problem with a microphone, or network issues.
 The first thing you should do is to try and eliminate the source of the problem by asking/testing the following:

 • Does the problem happen when I talk with specific people and not with others?
 If so, perhaps the problem is located in the hardware device of these people.